-Get ready for miles of smiles on a tour with a distinctly feminine flair.
+Grab your girlfriends and get ready for miles of smiles on a tour filled with a distinctly feminine flair!

-See exquisite quilts and Quilt Gardens.
-Delight in nature at a botanic garden.
+See exquisite quilts and award-winning Quilt Gardens along the Heritage Trail.
 Watch artisans at work in their studios.
 Visit Amish homes and discover secrets to making melt-in-your-mouth cinnamon rolls.
 Sniff and sample at a perfumery.
-Enjoy wine tastings or shop ‘til you drop at a Flea Market.
-Bag some fun and lots of goodies on an Amish backroads shopping excursion.
+Enjoy wine tastings and cooking classes.
+Take a delightful evening theatre production.
+Bag som fun and lots of goodies on an Amish backroads shopping excursion.
 That's just a sampling of the fun in store on this tour designed for girls of all ages.

 NOTE: Prices subject to change without advance notice.

 DAY ONE (Arrive in Nappanee)